saniaki/Gaussian-Process-for-Epoxy/README.md

 # Gaussian-Process-for-Epoxy
-Gaussian Process in Python for 3501-6 Epoxy Material Model
+Gaussian Process 3501-6 Epoxy Material Model

+The degree of cure mean value and variance is predicted at test points using Gaussian process and some trianing data (from material model).

-Same method is presented in following paer for non-parametric models is used here:
+The method is presented in the following paper for non-parametric models:
   [1] Uncertinty Qualification of Material Models for Process Simulation, Fernlund et al., 2020, International SAMPE Technical Conference

 Three temperature cycle can be considered: